-Tuukka Rask Saluted TD Garden Crowd When Recognized For 500th Game
+NESN

 BOSTON — Tuukka Rask hit quite the milestone Tuesday night when he became just the 28th goalie to play in 500 games for one NHL team.

-The Boston netminder picked up his 269th career win in the Bruins’ 4-2 victory over the Toronto Maple Leafs Tuesday night at TD Garden.
+The Boston netminder picked up his 269th career win in the Bruins’ 4-2 victory over the Toronto Maple Leafs on Tuesday night at TD Garden.
 Rask turned away 28 shots.

 But during the game, the TD Garden big screen showed a graphic recognizing Rask for playing in his 500th game for the B’s, to which the fans in attendance gave a rousing ovation.
 The former Vezina Trophy winner saluted the crowd, acknowledging his support for the fans.